 2. Take photos and videos of the site after the accident scene.
 Evidence like skid marks and bike damage helps build a case.

 3. Write down everything that happened, from when you first noticed something was wrong until the police arrived.
-Include information on the precise location of the incident, the type of vehicle involved, the number of occupants, any injuries you or others sustained, and the state of the cars after the crash.
+Include information on the precise location of the incident, the type of vehicle involved, the number of occupants, any injuries you or others sustained.

 4. Keep these documents for at least three years.